dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-draw-an-existing-bitmap-to-the-screen.md

   - "bitmaps [Windows Forms], loading in Windows Forms applications"
   - "images [Windows Forms], displaying on Windows Forms" ms.assetid: 5bc558d7-b326-4050-a834-b8600da0de95
+description: Learn how to draw an existing bitmap on the screen by using the bitmap constructor that takes a file name and accepts images with different file formats.
 ---
 # How to: Draw an Existing Bitmap to the Screen
 You can easily draw an existing image on the screen.
 First you need to create a <xref:System.Drawing.Bitmap> object by using the bitmap constructor that takes a file name, <xref:System.Drawing.Bitmap.%23ctor%28System.String%29>.
 This constructor accepts images with several different file formats, including BMP, GIF, JPEG, PNG, and TIFF.
 After you have created the <xref:System.Drawing.Bitmap> object, pass that <xref:System.Drawing.Bitmap> object to the <xref:System.Drawing.Graphics.DrawImage%2A> method of a <xref:System.Drawing.Graphics> object.